wenxin-c/tp/docs/UserGuide.md

 <!-- @@author wenxin-c -->

-### like: Add reflection question into favorite list
+### like - Add reflection question into favorite list

 Users can add the reflection question they like into favorite list and review afterwards.